boschni/json-merger/README.md

     -o, --output [file]                               the output file.
 Defaults to stdout -op, --operation-prefix [prefix]                  the operation prefix.
 Defaults to $ -am, --default-array-merge-operation [operation]  the default array merge operation.
+Defaults to combine -s, --spaces <value>                              Use number of spaces instead of tab when pretty-printing json.
-Defaults to combine --enable-expression-operation [value]             enables expressions.
+    --enable-expression-operation [value]             enables expressions.
 Do not use it to run untrusted code because it uses the node:vm module.
 Defaults to false
     --error-on-file-not-found [value]                 throw an error if a file is not found.
 Defaults to true --error-on-ref-not-found [value]                  throw an error if a JSON pointer or JSON path is not found.
 Defaults to true